volkszaehler/volkszaehler.org/misc/tools/README.md

     vendor/bin/ppm start --port=8080 --workers=8 --static=false --bridge=HttpKernel --bootstrap=Volkszaehler\\Server\\PPMBootstrapAdapter --php-cgi=/usr/bin/php &

+This will start a middleware on port 8080 and spawn 8 worker processes.
 If the middleware should accept connections from other hosts instead of using Apache mod_proxy, use `--host=0.0.0.0` in addition.

 To monitor status use:

-    vendor/bin/ppm -c etc/ppm.json status
+    vendor/bin/ppm status

 ## install.sh